Department of Criminal Justice and Political Science

 Examples of agencies that have employed NDSU graduates include: the FBI, Drug Enforcement Administration, local police departments, sheriff ís departments, Border Patrol, juvenile courts, Bureau of Criminal Investigation, U.S. Secret Service, probation and parole departments, juvenile and adult correctional instructions, halfway houses, and crime and delinquency prevention programs.

 The Criminal Justice curriculum is an interdisciplinary program drawing on the social sciences, behavioral sciences, humanities, computer sciences, and accounting.
-A total of 58-59 credits is required for a major in criminal justice coursework.
+A total of 62 credits in criminal justice coursework is required for the major.
 A basic background in the social sciences, behavioral sciences, and civics is helpful.

 Criminal Justice Minor